portfors-lab/sparkle/doc/setup.rst

 Setting the PYTHONPATH
 -----------------------
-To run sparkle with python from anywhere outside of the sparkle root irectory you will need to set the pythonpath.
+To run sparkle with python from anywhere outside of the sparkle root directory you will need to set the pythonpath.

 e.g. for Mac/Linux: